Wood Beam / Joist Span Calculator Skip to main content

 Frequently Asked Questions

-Disclaimer: This is a screening tool based on NDS allowable stress design for simple uniform loading on simply supported members.
-It does not account for point loads, cantilevers, continuous spans, notches, holes, bearing conditions, lateral bracing deficiencies, or unusual moisture/temperature conditions.
-Always verify structural members with a licensed professional engineer.
+Disclaimer: This is a source-aware screening tool based on representative NDS allowable-stress rows for simple uniform loading on simply supported members.
+It does not account for point loads, cantilevers, continuous spans, notches, holes, bearing conditions, lateral bracing deficiencies, moisture/temperature adjustments, incising, connection design, local code adoption, or AHJ acceptance.
+Structural members require licensed professional review before construction reliance.

 Learn More